victorfsf/pickleclip/README.md

 ### Copying from Python 3 to Python 2 using pickle

-There are some known compatibility problems with copying and pasting code from Python 3 to Python 2, which can be resolved by using the `protocol` kwarg:
+There are some known compatibility problems with copying and pasting code from Python 3 to Python 2, but some of those problems can be solved by using the `protocol` kwarg:

 ##### Python 3 shell: